WinPath Enterprise will support harmonised working practices at pathology services around Greater Manchester

 The investment aligns with the Trust’s IT strategy and move towards cloud-first computing

-The Northern Care Alliance NHS Foundation Trust, one of the largest NHS organizations in the country based in Greater Manchester, is working with Clinisys to deploy a single, laboratory information system across its pathology services to improve clinical practice and patient care.
+The Northern Care Alliance NHS Foundation Trust, one of the largest NHS organisations in the country based in Greater Manchester, is working with CliniSys to deploy a single, laboratory information system across its pathology services to improve clinical practice and patient care.

 The Trust, which was formed last October (2021) when Salford Royal NHS Foundation Trust formally merged with The Pennine Acute Hospitals NHS Trust to create a new single Trust, will use WinPath Enterprise to support harmonised working practices at its laboratories.

 This will make it easier for the single pathology team to share expertise and resources and to deliver a faster testing service for GPs, local hospitals, and nearby Wrightington, Wigan and Leigh NHS Foundation Trust, which is part of a shared pathology service called PAWS (Pathology at Wigan and Salford).